sjbylo/lab-ocp4/workshop/content/exercises/40-source-to-image.md

 1. the running container is committed and a new image is created
 1. the image is then pushed into OpenShift's internal container registry

-After the build the image is automatically launched and a container in a pod created.
+After the build has completed, the image is automatically launched and a container in a pod is created.

-In the lower terminal window you can see the build container has completed ``vote-app-1-build`` and a new application container is starting ``vote-app-1-xxyyzz``.
+In the lower terminal window you should see that the build container has completed (``vote-app-1-build  Completed``) and a new application container is starting ``vote-app-1-xxyyzz``.

 You can also run the following command to view the pods running in your project: